سفره دايمه Sofra Daymeh

 سفره دايمه Sofra Daymeh, may your table always be plenty

-Transformed into a contemporary Palestinian garden for the night, NAVEL will host 55 guests for this event, 11 guests to each table.
-The twelfth guest at every sofra will be a facilitator to encourage questions and discussion throughout the meal.
+Transformed into a contemporary Palestinian garden for the night, NAVEL will host 60 guests for this event, 14 guests to each table.
+The fifteenth guest at every sofra will be a facilitator to encourage questions and discussion throughout the meal.
 Drawing from their own experience and encouraging you to reexamine yours, each facilitator will guide us through not only the dishes we will eat, but deep-dive discussions around how the food of colonized peoples are co-opted into consumable culture for the colonizers as part of a larger project of indigenous erasure.

 This learning and sharing experience continues long after the garden is gone: each guest will receive a zine featuring recipes, essays by program organizer Daleen Saah and other scholars, poems, and a directory of resources for those standing in solidarity with Palestine.